How to Take the Slow Boat From Luang Prabang to Thailand

 I’m not sure if this is a rule imposed by the government or by the police.
 My assumption is that they are forced by the local taxi mob to drop off foreigners at a certain place so they can benefit from the tourist money.
 They were certainly waiting for us upon arrival and were trying to scam us to get to the immigration office.

-How to get from Huay Xai to Thailand
+How to get from Huay Xai to Northern Thailand

 According to the sign at the immigration office, the overtime fee needs to be paid between 4 P.M. and 8 P.M.
 I assume the office closes up after that.